dpreed/clock_speed/README.md

 It is recommended, to eliminate noise, that the test be run on isolated cores, having booted the system with the `isolccpus` kernel parameter.
 Otherwise, kernel threads and other application threads may preempt the test.
 On my machine I typically run the test with parameters `-c 6 -a 7' which runs the program's main thread on core 6, and its other thread on core 7.
 The alternate thread is used in multiprocessing timing tests, like shared memory polling delay.

+By default, without arguments, the alternate thread will run on the same dedicated core.
+This can produce surprising results - in particular, the multiprocessing tests that use two threads and spinning will be remarkably slow because the two threads are locked to the same core.
+So, set the -c and -p to different cores!

 To measure context switch time, the time taken for the main thread to go through sched_yield() is tested, and also the time to move the thread from one core to another is tested by changing the thread affiliation.

 # Building

 Typing `make` in the root directory currently builds the program in the `build` subdirectory.
-It currently names the file built `a.out` because I haven't given it a better name.
+It currently names the file built `clock_speed` because I haven't given it a better name.
 See the makefile for how to change the TARGET.

+# Running

+# Sample test run

+I can run this in various x86_64 (AMD64) machines.
+But I've included the text from a sample run in the file clock_speed.txt.
+The output of lscpu is appended.

 # Roadmap

 One key goal is to also measure timing of microbenchmarks in the kernel, where they are different, especially shared-memory between user and kernel.
 This will be done by creating a safe kernel module that includes the tests and uses the TSC based timing method to report results.

+Another thing I want to do is fix the default so that the alternate thread will run by default on a different core than the one where the main thread runs, though it is interesting to be able to run on the same core.